Communication with Parents/Carers

 YEAR 6 CLASS MEETING

-Year 6 parents/carers are invited to attend a special meeting in the classroom early in September, which runs through some of the key events and procedures of the important Year 6-7 transition year.
+Year 6 parents/carers are invited to attend a special meeting in the classroom in September, which runs through some of the key events and procedures of the important Year 6-7 transition year.

 AUTUMN AND SPRING LEARNING CONFERENCES

-These take place in late October and mid February.
+These take place in October and February.
 They provide an opportunity for the children to attend individual meetings with their parents/carers and their teachers.
 Parents/carers have a chance to see the child's work, discuss their learning and communicate with the teacher, so that every child makes the most of their time at school.

 At these times parents/carers may come back into school with their child at the end of the day, to have a look at their books and work on display in the classroom.
 These are informal sessions and no appointments are necessary.